 Each non-employee director must retain shares valued at five times his or her annual cash retainer for service as a director of G-III.
 Until executive officers and directors achieve the required guideline, they are required to retain 50% of the net shares obtained from the vesting of restricted stock units or from the exercise of stock options.
 Shares owned outright and shares held in trust count towards satisfaction of these guidelines; unearned performance shares and unexercised options do not.
 The Compensation Committee may, in its sole discretion, and in limited instances, grant exceptions to these guidelines.
-No such exception was granted in fiscal 2021.
-All of our NEOs and directors are in compliance with these quidelines, with the exception of Robert L. Johnson who was initially elected as a director on September 24, 2020.
+No such exception was granted in fiscal 2022.
+All our NEOs and directors comply with these guidelines, except for Robert L. Johnson who was initially elected as a director in September 2020 and is making progress toward the guideline and each of Patti H. Ongman and Lisa Warner Wardell, our two newest directors, who were elected as a director in March 2022.